Are rainbows the only multi-coloured phenomena in the sky above Albuquerque? No, they’re definitely not.

 But instead of laser lights, at dusk, the skies are lit by massive fireworks displays.
 Yes that really happens, every single day of the event.
 It’s another part of the amazing visual spectacular, which is the Albuquerque Balloon Fiesta, you just can’t miss.
 It’s fantastic.

-By John Fowler
+Image by: John Fowler

-So Why The Albuquerque Balloon Fiesta 2019?
+So Why The Albuquerque Balloon Fiesta?

 There’s nothing more graceful or serene than a hot air balloon ascending into the skies.
-When there’s almost a thousand of them rising together, it turns a simple aerial navigation into an unbelievably colorful spectacular.
+When there’s almost a thousand of them rising together, it turns a simple aerial navigation into an unbelievably colourful spectacular.

 There really isn’t any other event quite like this one or one which will float your boat, or balloon gondola, quite like the Albuquerque Balloon Fiesta.